rominmx/postcss-compact-mq/README.md

 @media <=1024, >768 {...}
 ```
 ### Breakpoints
-You can create an at-rule with aliases for breakpoints, for example:
+You can create at-rule with aliases for breakpoints, for example:

 ```css
 @breakpoints {